sulabola/Python_for_Time_Series/README.md

 ### Data

-Sample datasets used in these exercises are available in the `Data` folder of the repository.
+Sample datasets used in these exercises are available in the `Data Files` folder of the repository.
 Each dataset corresponds to the examples provided.

 ---